Colors and the Meaning of the Azerbaijan Flag

 On May 26, 1918, when the Federation declared its independence as the Democratic Republic of Georgia, it was completely dissolved.
 Two days later, on 28 May 1918, Armenia and Azerbaijan declared their independence as the First Republic of Armenia and the Democratic Republic of Azerbaijan, respectively.

-Also read: Political Map of Azerbaijan
+Also read: Where is Azerbaijan Located?

 After gaining its independence, the blue-red-green tricolor was adopted by the government of the Democratic Republic of Azerbaijan on November 9, 1918.
 Azerbaijan was the first modern democratic state in the Muslim world.